The Briefings: A National School Safety Symposium

 “I already shared with several people back in California.
 It was easily the most impactful, meaningful, and emotional conference I have ever been to in my career.
 You definitely have an advocate when it comes to getting people to go next year!”

-The Briefings is not open to the public, and attendees will be asked to show an agency or organization I.D. upon check-in.
+The Briefings is not open to the public, and participants will be asked to verify their affiliation with an agency or organization after registration.
 The Briefings School Safety Symposiums are hosted by The I Love U Guys Foundation.
-If you would like to organize a Briefings School Safety Symposium in your region, please contact us.

 Audience: Law enforcement, school personnel, victim advocates, mental health professionals, emergency and risk managers, school safety teams and all first responders.